Meet the Other Phone. Flexible and made to last.

 Our verdict

 Plus, it also does its job of offering very high protection against both UVA and UVB rays while keeping the skin moisturised.
-However, the lotion may be a little thick or greasy for some as it takes a little time to absorb into the skin and it only offers a three-star UVA rating, which means you may need to reapply more often.
+However, the lotion may be a little thick or greasy for some as it takes time to absorb into the skin and it only offers a three-star UVA rating, which means you may need to reapply more often.

 4

-Best long lasting sunscreen for kids
+Best long-lasting sunscreen for kids

 Soltan Kids Once 8hr Protect & Play Lotion